mozilla/www.ccadb.org/cas/intermediates.md

 # Managing Intermediate Certificates #

-CAs can view root and intermediate certificate data for all of the CAs in CCADB.
-However, CAs may only directly modify the intermediate certificate records for certificates chaining up to root certificates owned by their CA.
+CA Owners can view root and intermediate certificate data for all of the CAs in CCADB.
+However, CA Owners may only directly modify the intermediate certificate records for certificates chaining up to root certificates they own.

+Note: The CCADB considers the terms "intermediate" and "subordinate" synonymous.

-CAs should consult the [CCADB Policy](/policy#4-intermediate-certificates) about the requirements for disclosing intermediate certificate data in the CCADB.
+CA Owners should consult the [CCADB Policy](/policy#4-intermediate-certificates) about the requirements for disclosing intermediate certificate data in the CCADB.